 - Text and graphics allowed.

 Text and demonstrative graphics are allowed.
+You can welcome infographic images to your listing and employ graphic designers for better effect.
 The decision to guide your customer with additional text or drawings around your product photography will add a practical side to your listing.
 Tip-arrows, warranty-stamps, text-bubbles – they all offer a chance of conveying more information about the product and increasing interest.

-Employing the power of visuals and text in a single photo will require some graphic design experience and a clear understanding of what needs to be presented but will certainly be worth the effort and enrich your Amazon listing immensely.
+Employing the power of visuals and text in a single product photo or an infographic image will require some graphic design experience and a clear understanding of what needs to be presented but will certainly be worth the effort and enrich your Amazon listing immensely.

 What to put as additional text and graphics in a listing? – our tip